debops/debops/docs/ansible/roles/debops.owncloud/defaults-detailed.rst

 Additionally, all parameters of the `Ansible copy module`_ are supported.

-The reason why these lists exist (instead of using debops.resources_) is that ownCloud needs to be aware of any changes.
+The reason why these lists exist (instead of using :ref:`debops.resources`) is that ownCloud needs to be aware of any changes.

 Examples